To setup DMARC for your Google Workspace emails, it's actually simple!

 Step 2: Set the Host (name) to _dmarc.domain.com

-note: make sure you replace .domain with your domain or leave it off in some cases where your domain registrar might already append it.
+Note: Make sure you replace "domain" with your actual domain name, or leave it off in some cases where your domain registrar might already append it.

 Step 3: Set the value to v=DMARC1; p=none;